 GENERATION 4: It’s usually a greenish lizard that starts this generation.
 Lots of trees tend to enter the drawings now and sometimes the creatures are interacting directly with the background in some way.
 At this point narrow down your creatures again, but the final generations I left open.
 Each group had a different “ending,” with the one in the animation being “Ice Age.”
 Others included the Underground, The Sky, The Deep Sea, and The Mountains.

-End with everyone’s final creatures on the wall, and pull out the rest of the chosen creatures that led up this point, which there should be 7 (6 including your original, which I internally refereed to as Generation 0).
-Here its quite easy to see the small but dramatic changes made over time to get to where everyone ended up, and you have a nice chat about evolution etc. at this time.
+End with everyone’s final creatures on the wall, and pull out the rest of the chosen creatures that led up this point, which there should be 7 (6 including your original, which I internally refer to as Generation 0).
+Here it’s quite easy to see the small but dramatic changes made over time to get to where everyone ended up, and you can have a nice chat about evolution etc. at this time.